ccemerdem/Badges/README.md

 A way to add custom badges to your GitHub.
 Also **Compatible with all types of media files**
 ## Step 1

-- ### If you want to store media in the repository :
+- ### If you want to store images in the repository :
   - Upload the image to any repository (You can use your current project's repository).
   - Click on the uploaded image, press the three dots in the right corner, and choose the ```Copy permalink``` option. <br>  *In this way, you can access the image whenever you want*.